 The action is added to the Main Menu > Schedule > Pending Actions list.
 Patches that have been scheduled cannot be selected for update.
 Instead of a check box there is a clock icon.
-Click the clock to see the Pending Actions > Action Details page.
+Click the clock to see the Action Details page.

-A System Details > Software > Patches > Status column in the patches table shows whether an update has been scheduled.
+The Status column in the System Details > Software > Patches table shows whether an update has been scheduled.
 Possible values are: